4 Surprising Effects of Phone Scrolling on Your Brain

 • “Deep Level Threat” - Because your brain begins to experience this motivational paralysis, it turns on a defense to combat the danger of “too much”.
 The defense message our brain sends is the refusal to engage on a deeper level.
 This defense mechanism continues to fire as you continue to scroll, and because of dopamine (which you’ll read about below) your brain spirals into a vicious, almost unbeatable cycle of screaming to itself “Abort, Abort!
 Danger!
 Do not engage!
 No, More!
 Give Me More!”

 • “Age-Related Cognitive Decline” - Yep, you’re aging your brain, and not in a good way.
-A recent study published by the World Psychiatric Association found that social media’s effect on our brain is language, memory and judgement decline - closely resembling the decline of cognitive health in the elderly.
+A recent study published by the World Psychiatric Association found that social media’s effect on our brain is language, memory, and judgment decline - closely resembling the decline of cognitive health in the elderly.

 What I want us to focus on is this: When we drug ourselves with dopamine and freely allow information overload that triggers deep level threat and impacts our cognitive ability.